joebew42/joebew42.github.io/_posts/2020-07-16-between-responsibility-and-reason-to-change.markdown

 ## NOT only people.
 Maintainability also!

-**Maintainability** is also one of the great benefit when isolating the reason to change from each other.
+**Maintainability** is also one of the great benefits when isolating the reason to change from each other.
 Having extracted the three different concerns from the `Employee` into three different classes:

 - `Payroll`
 - `Repository`
 - `AuditReport`

-Gives us a better _control_ from the **testability** point of view.
+Gives us better control from the **testability** point of view.

 Thinking at the test suite of an employee class which has different reasons to change we can easily guess that its test suite will be organized at least into three different sections, one for each area: